Doul00/ML_Notes/chapter1/ensemble-methods.md

 The training phase applies the principle of bagging.
 Each of the decision trees is trained on a sub-sample of the data.
 During the training phase, another sub-sampling is done when choosing the splits for the trees: A random sample of features are selected for the splits.
 By doing this, features which are important for the prediction will be represented in many trees, creating a correlation between them.
 After training, the prediction for the new examples can be made by averaging the results of the decision trees or by using a majority voting method.

-This method performs well since it reduces the _variance of the model_ but increases _the bias a little bit_.
+This method performs well since it reduces the _variance of the model_.
 Indeed, the weak learners are \(detailed\) decision trees trained on the data, thus they have low bias \(they make a few mistakes\) but high variance \(they are sensitive to noise\).
 By averaging them, the variance is reduced.

 #### II.
 AdaBoost \(Adaptative Boosting\)